D2KLab/cmr/README.md

-# CROSS-MODEL RETRIEVAL (IMAGE-CAPTION)
+# CROSS-MODAL RETRIEVAL (IMAGE-CAPTION)
---- describe aims of this project ---
+--- describe goals of this project ---
 # SETUP
---- what we need to run the code written for this project
+--- what we need in order to run the code for this project
 # DATA
 --- datasets (sources and structure) ---
 # ILLUSTRATION
 --- ---
 # ISSUES AND IMPROVEMENTS
----Up comming updates to improve this project (program, ideas....) ---
+---Upcoming updates to improve this project (program, ideas....) ---